Astrophysics (Index)About

 Gaia

-Gaia is a European Space Agency (ESA) space observatory currently mapping stars and other astronomical objects carrying out astrometry along with some photometry and spectrography.
-As per design, it has mapped and is tracking over a billion stars.
-It has two 1.45 × 0.5 meter telescopes viewing the optical to very near infrared range.
-It is deployed at the L2 Earth-Sun Lagrangian point.
-It was launched in 2013 for a five year primary mission, extended into 2025 when its fuel is estimated to run out, and processing of its data is expected to continue to 2030.
+Gaia was a European Space Agency (ESA) space observatory that mapped stars and other astronomical objects carrying out astrometry along with some photometry and spectrography.
+As per design, it mapped and tracked over a billion stars.
+It had two 1.45 × 0.5-meter telescopes viewing the optical to very near infrared range.
+It was deployed at the L2 Earth-Sun Lagrangian point.
+It was launched in 2013 for a five year primary mission, which was extended, observation continuing until January 2025.
+Data-downloads and navigation into a heliocentric orbit (freeing L2 of its presence) were completed in March 2025, at which time the spacecraft was deactivated.
+Processing of its data is expected to continue until at least 2030.
 Instruments:

 Its resulting catalog has been released as Gaia Data Release 1 (Gaia DR1) in 2016, Gaia Data Release 2 (Gaia DR2) in 2018, Gaia Early Data Release 3 (Gaia EDR3) in 2020, and Gaia Data Release 3 (Gaia DR3) in 2022.
+Planned future releases include Gaia DR4, including all the primary mission data, and Gaia DR5, a final release including the entire mission's data.
 Data includes coordinates over time, yielding parallax distances and proper motion, useful, e.g., for identifying stellar associations, and for determining mass when visual binaries are resolved.

 The Gaia-ESO Survey (GES) is a survey conducted with Gaia and European Southern Observatory Very Large Telescope (ESO VLT) of 100,000 stars within four open clusters, using Gaia astrometric data along with spectroscopy using a VLT multi-object spectrograph.